A student leader and a startup company exchange insights in a valuable experience for both sides—read an interview with him below:

 Last month, we announced the winners of the SimScale Academic Launch Contest.

 First prize went to Niklas Siwczak, a mechanical engineering student at the University of Hannover in Germany.
-He submitted an impressive aerodynamic simulation of overtaking motorcycles, which we highlighted in a previous blog.
+Niklas submitted an impressive aerodynamic simulation of overtaking motorcycles, which we highlighted in a previous blog post.

-We were happy to host Niklas a few weeks ago, to present him with his winner’s certificate and a cool poster of his winning design.
+We were happy to host Niklas a few weeks ago, where he was presented with his winner’s certificate and a cool poster of his winning design.

-Following the award ceremony, Niklas spent the rest of the day in the engineering and development department of SimScale, where he met the senior engineers and learned more about the current and future functions of the 3D engineering simulation platform.
-His experiences and ideas were especially valuable, and will be considered in the future development of the platform.
+Following the award ceremony, Niklas spent the rest of the day in the engineering and development department of SimScale.
+He met the senior engineers and learned more about the current and future functions of the 3D engineering simulation platform.
+His experiences and ideas were especially valuable and will be considered in the future development of the platform.